Theory of Casimir Forces: A Unified Approach Using Finite-Temperature Field Theory: Concluding remarks

 \section{Concluding remarks}

 In conclusion, our paper introduces a quantum theory that explains Casimir forces between perfect electric conductors at finite temperatures.
 This theory is derived from the fundamental principles of quantum electrodynamics and quantum statistical physics.
 By applying Kapusta's finite-temperature quantum field theory and the Faddeev-Popov ghost formalism, we calculated the Casimir force at different temperatures.
 This allowed us to confirm existing findings and gain new insights into the theory.
 We have also derived the total stress tensor associated with Casimir forces, which is consistent with the free energy of the quantum electromagnetic field in thermodynamic equilibrium with the metal walls of the slit-like pore.
-Specifically, by utilizing this tensor, we have determined tangential pressure and excess surface tension on the surfaces of the conductive slit-like pore due to the Casimir effect.
+Specifically, by using this tensor, we have calculated the tangential pressure on the surfaces of the conductive, slit-like pores due to the Casimir effect.

 The developed theoretical background can be used to calculate the interaction between conductive surfaces of different shapes.
-We believe that this could serve as a theoretical basis for estimating the Casimir forces that occur in various microdevices used in modern nanoengineering and nanotechnologies (see, for instance,~\cite{chan2001quantum,palasantzas2020applications,elsaka2024casimir}).
+We believe that this could serve as a theoretical basis for estimating the Casimir forces that occur in various microdevices used in modern nanoengineering and nanotechnologies~\cite{chan2001quantum,palasantzas2020applications,elsaka2024casimir}.